Raywnh/Data-Handling-Scripts/README.md

 # Google Sheets Automation
-Collection of code created in Google Apps Scripts to automate functions in Google Sheets for data organization.
+Collection of code created in Google Apps Scripts to automate functions in Google Sheets for data organization || City University of Hong Kong Summer 2022 Internship.

 Functions that are automated using the scripts created above include:
   - Moving rows of data based on whether a user's contract has ended